latchbio/latch/docs/source/basics/customize_docs.md

 The first line of the workflow function docstring will get rendered in the sidebar of the workflow and the workflow explore tab as a brief description of your workflow's functionality.
 Think of this as summarizing the entirety of your workflow's significance into a single line.

-We recommend limiting your workflow description to one sentence, as longer descriptions are only partially rendered on the Workflows page.

 ```python
 from latch import workflow